Legal issues of Chris Brown: 2012 Drake scuffle

-Frank Ocean altercation
+2013 Frank Ocean altercation

-In January 2013, Brown was in an altercation with Frank Ocean over a parking space outside a recording studio in West Hollywood.
+In January 2013, Brown was involved in an altercation with Frank Ocean over a parking space outside a recording studio in West Hollywood.
 Police officers in Los Angeles said Brown was under investigation, describing the incident as "battery" due to Brown allegedly punching Ocean.
-Ocean said he would not press charges.
-According to Jamaican singer Sean Kingston, who was present during the altercation, Ocean and his cousin instigated the fight and were at fault.
+Ocean said he would not press charges, while a member of Ocean’s entourage and Brown sued each other over the incident.